 I had the great pleasure of tasting the 19th century Merenda Reale at the historic Pepino cafe in Piazza Carignano.
 To welcome me, the kind staff devoted a few minutes of their time to tell us the story of this delicious tradition.
 Among the more interesting things I discovered was that the bicerin could also be “personalized”.
 In some cafes, they serve three glasses with the ingredients, which could then be mixed according to personal taste in a fourth glass.

-Pepino, a Name and a Story
+Pepino a Name With a Story

-Among a sip and a bite of these sweets I chatted with Edoardo Cavagnino, the owner of Gelateria Pepino.
+Among a sip and a bite of delicious sweets, I chatted with Edoardo Cavagnino, the owner of Gelateria Pepino.
 For some reason, I expected an older man and instead found a young creative and entrepreneurial man.
 Pepino’s started as an ice cream parlour in 1884, a time when gelato (ice cream) was something exotic and the prices were higher by about 30%.
 In fact in 1939 the cost was 1 Lira, the same as a ticket for the cinema!